Lemoncode/typingsBySample/05 Typescript_2_0/readme.md

 In this sample we will use JQuery library installing the typings definitions in Typescript 2.0

 Summary:
+- Install dependencies

-- Install Jquery package.
+- Install typescript 2.0 package.
-- Install typings globally.
+- Install jquery typings
-- Add typings dependency to the locale package.json list.
-- Initialize typings file.
-- Search for JQuery typings.
-- Install JQuery typings.
+- Install jquery.
 - Add some JQuery code.
 - Launch the project.
-- Add a postInstall step to package json.

 # Guide to reproduce this sample